 To make the salsa, roast bell pepper, cherry tomatoes, and jalapeno in the oven until charred.
 Remove the skin and seeds from the peppers and set aside half of the tomatoes.
 Blend the remaining ingredients all together until smooth and season the salsa with salt and pepper.

 Fold in the remaining tomatoes and let the romesco cool.
 You can prepare the salsa up to 3 days in advance.

 Next, it's time to prepare the cauliflower.
 Toss the cauliflower with olive oil and all of the spices.
 This recipe is meant for 1 medium cauliflower, but if yours is very large, make a little extra seasoning.
 This seasoning is great for other proteins as well so you can save any extra for your next fajita night.

 Roast the cauliflower until tender, about 20-25 minutes.

 While the oven is on, you might as well make the spiced pistachios too.
 Toss pistachios with olive oil, chili powder, and a pinch of cinnamon.
 Lay the nuts on a sheet pan and toast for 5-6 minutes or until golden brown.

-Prepare the remaining ingredients including sauteing the peppers and onion, crumbling the cotija, slicing avocado, and chopping cilantro.
+Prepare the remaining ingredients including sauteing the peppers and onion, crumbling the cotija, slicing the avocado, and chopping the cilantro.